Financial Consent Orders Divorce Solicitors Berkhamsted, Amersham & Beaconsfield

 What is a financial consent order?

-A financial Consent Order is a document that sets out the financial agreement a couple divorcing or dissolving a civil partnership has reached.
+A Financial Consent Order is a document that sets out the financial settlement a couple divorcing or dissolving a civil partnership has reached regarding their assets like property, pensions, savings and investments.
 It is only valid if it has been drawn up correctly and has been approved and stamped by the family court.
-Once approved, a Consent Order makes the financial agreement reached legally binding and enforceable.
+Once approved, a Consent Order makes the financial arrangements reached legally binding and enforceable.

-Anyone getting a divorce or dissolving their civil partnership is entitled to make financial claims against their spouse or civil partner .
+Anyone getting a divorce or dissolving their civil partnership is entitled to make financial claims against their spouse or civil partner.
 Those claims remain ‘live’ in the future even after the divorce or dissolution has completed unless they have been dismissed by a court order.
-It is generally a good idea to get a consent order, not only to dismiss potential future claims but to also formalise your financial agreement so that it is legally binding and can be enforced if it is not adhered to.
+It is generally advisable to get a consent order divorce, not only to dismiss potential future claims but to also formalise your divorce financial settlement so that it is legally binding and can be enforced if it is not adhered to.
+Without one, there is a risk of divorce without financial settlement that leaves financial loose ends.

-A financial order is a broad term that the court uses to describe an order in respect of the financial matters arising within a divorce or dissolution of civil partnership.
-A consent order is an order obtained from the court legally formalising the financial agreement reached between the couple divorcingor dissolving their civil partnership.
+A financial order is a broad term that the court uses to describe an order in respect of the financial aspects arising within a divorce or dissolution of civil partnership.
+A consent order is an order obtained from the court legally formalising the divorce settlement agreement reached between the couple divorcing or dissolving their civil partnership.

 Can I do my own financial consent order?

-You can submit your own financial consent order to the court.
-However, for the judge to grant the order, it must have been professionally drafted by solicitors.
+You can submit your own financial consent order to the court using a draft consent order template.
+However, for the judge to grant the order and provide court approval, it must have been professionally drafted by solicitors.

-How long does a financial consent order last?
+How long does a financial order take in the UK?

-A financial consent order is final and lasts forever, so it is crucial that you are happy with the terms.
+A financial consent order is final and lasts forever, so it is crucial that you are happy with the terms of the divorce financial settlement.

-To obtain a financial consent order divorce or dissolution proceedings have to have been commenced.
+To obtain a financial consent order, divorce or dissolution proceedings have to have been commenced.
 The earliest the court can make a financial consent order is at the Conditional Order stage (formerly decree nisi) of the divorce or dissolution process.
 The consent order then comes into effect once the Final Order in the divorce or dissolution (formerly decree absolute) has been granted.
+So while you can technically get divorced without a financial settlement, it is not advisable as it leaves the door open for future financial claims.

-A clean break consent order is an order from the court which provides that neither party has any ongoing financial obligations to the other in the future.
-The clean break can take effect after certain actions have been taken.
+A clean break financial order is an order from the court which provides that neither party has any ongoing financial obligations to the other in the future, such as spousal maintenance or maintenance payments.
+The clean break order after divorce can take effect after certain actions have been taken, such as the sale or transfer of the marital property.
+It provides a clean financial break.

 What happens after the consent order is sealed by a judge?

 As it is generally advisable to wait until the sealed consent order is received before finalising the divorce or dissolution, once the approved consent order has been received, the Final Order in the divorce or dissolution (formerly decree absolute) can be obtained.
-The parties can then move to carry out the terms of the order , for example, the sale of the marital home.
+The parties can then move to carry out the terms of the order, for example, the sale of the marital property, setting up child maintenance, or implementing a pension sharing order.
 The sealed order and Final Order from the divorce or dissolution will be needed by any pension company who are to put in place a pension share.

 What are the chances of a judge rejecting a consent order?